 This list is not the full extent of TBE and does not serve as legal advice.
 You should do your own research and speak to an attorney to make sure you understand the type of ownership allowed in your state.
 Moreover, if you live in a community property state, married couples have different rules.

 There are a lot of similar benefits between JWROS and TBE.
 Most importantly, both grant the right of survivorship, ensuring the automatic transfer of ownership to the remaining owner(s) when one passes away.
 This streamlined process would avoid probate while saving time and money for your loved ones.
 Additionally, both uphold the principle of equal ownership, meaning all co-owners hold identical rights and responsibilities regarding the property.
-That also applies to the share of maintenance costs or enjoying shared occupancy, all owners possesses equal say.
+That also applies to the share of maintenance costs or enjoying shared occupancy, all owners possess equal say.

 There are lots of differences between these two kinds of ownership as well.
 The most important one is that TBE is only allowed between married spouses.
 You cannot use this ownership with other family members, business partners, or friends.